sumayajassim/Korilla-Receipts/README.md

 Their CEO is thinking of updating their short order tracking system using React.

-Build a prototype of this short order receipts tracker.
+Build a prototype of this short order receipts tracker and create a form to add new receipts.

 ## Prerequisites